open-education-api/open-education-api.github.io/v5/technical/consumers-and-profiles/eduxchange.md

           "enrollStartTime": "13:00",
           "enrollEndTime": "20:00",
           "dateComment": "This time is in ECT and the course takes place on Monday morning."
+        },
+        {
+          "name": "kom",
+          "enrollStartTime": "09:00",
+          "enrollEndTime": "17:00",
+          "dateComment": "The minor takes place on Tuesday and Thursday afternoons."
         }
       ]
     }